TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    .. method:: loadTestsFromModule(module, pattern=None)

       Return a suite of all test cases contained in the given module.
-This method searches *module* for classes derived from :class:`TestCase` and creates an instance of the class for each test method defined for the class.
+This method searches *module* for classes derived kutoka :class:`TestCase` and creates an instance of the kundi for each test method defined for the class.

       .. note::